 - 1. Determine the cantilever's material constants (sensitivity s and spring constant k). - 2.
 Image two cells using phase contrast microscopy and scanning force microscopy.
-Record height- and error-image to create 3d views and cross-sections. - 3.
+Record height- and error-image.
+Create 3D views and cross-sections. - 3.
 Determine the tilt angle of the substrate plane for two cells with respect to the horizontal plane (z = 0). - 4.
-Determine the local height of two cells at different positions on the cell surface. - 5.
-Determine the local elasticity K of two cells at different positions on the cell surface.
-Compare this to the elasticity of the glass surface. - 6.
-Compare your trace and retrace curves on glass and cell surface.
-Discribe the differences and explain where they come from.
+Determine the local height of two cells at different positions on the cell surface (at least 5 points for each cell). - 5.
+Determine the local elasticity K of two cells at different positions on the cell surface (at least 5 points for each cell).
+Compare this to the elasticity of the glass surface.
+If it is reasonable, you might calculate a mean elasticity $\bar{K}$ . - 6.
+Compare your trace and retrace curves.
+Compare your trace curves on glass to those on the cell surface.
+Describe the differences and explain where they come from.

 To conclude this experiment and to get a grade, you are supposed to hand in a protocol, which should contain the well-known sections: background and theory, experimental techniques, execution of measurements (summary of the experiments you have done), analysis of data, discussion of results and error sources.
 Include the taken pictures and give detailed figure captions.
-It is sufficient that each group prepares one protocol.
 Since there will not be any final oral examination, your grade will strongly depend on the quality of your protocol, but also on your preparation (pre-lab test) and experimental skills.